AaltoSciComp/python-for-scicomp/content/scripts.rst

   1. Take the python script we have written in the preceding exercise and use ``argparse`` to specify the input and output files and allow the start and end dates to be set.

-  2. Execute your script for a few different time intervals (e.g. form January 2019 to June 2020, or from Mai 2020 to October 2020).
+  2. Execute your script for a few different time intervals (e.g. from January 2019 to June 2020, or from Mai 2020 to October 2020).
      Also use data for cairo (``https://raw.githubusercontent.com/AaltoSciComp/python-for-scicomp/master/resources/data/scripts/weather_cairo.csv``)